Coronavirus spike protein: Immunogenicity

 Because it is exposed on the surface of the virus, the spike protein is a major antigen to which neutralizing antibodies are developed.
 Its extensive glycosylation can serve as a glycan shield that hides epitopes from the immune system.
 Due to the outbreak of SARS and the COVID-19 pandemic, antibodies to SARS-CoV and SARS-CoV-2 spike proteins have been extensively studied.
 Antibodies to the SARS-CoV and SARS-CoV-2 spike proteins have been identified that target epitopes on the receptor-binding domain or interfere with the process of conformational change.
 The majority of antibodies from infected individuals target the receptor-binding domain.
+More recently antibodies targeting the S2 subunit of the spike protein have been reported with broad neutralization activities against variants.

 COVID-19 response

 Vaccines

 In response to the COVID-19 pandemic, a number of COVID-19 vaccines have been developed using a variety of technologies, including mRNA vaccines and viral vector vaccines.
 Most vaccine development has targeted the spike protein.
 Building on techniques previously used in vaccine research aimed at respiratory syncytial virus and SARS-CoV, many SARS-CoV-2 vaccine development efforts have used constructs that include mutations to stabilize the spike protein's pre-fusion conformation, facilitating development of antibodies against epitopes exposed in this conformation.

-According to a study published in January 2023, markedly elevated levels of full-length spike protein unbound by antibodies were found in people who developed postvaccine myocarditis (vs. controls that remained healthy).

 Monoclonal antibodies

-Monoclonal antibodies that target the spike protein have been developed as COVID-19 treatments.
+Monoclonal antibodies that target the receptor-binding domain of the spike protein have been developed as COVID-19 treatments.
 As of July 8, 2021, three monoclonal antibody products had received Emergency Use Authorization in the United States: bamlanivimab/etesevimab, casirivimab/imdevimab, and sotrovimab.
 Bamlanivimab/etesevimab was not recommended in the United States due to the increase in SARS-CoV-2 variants that are less susceptible to these antibodies.